 Has Pokémon GO has taken over your neighborhood?
-Chances are good you’ve already noticed the folks walking down the street — eyes glued to their screens — thanks to this popular new mobile app.
+Chances are good you’ve already noticed the folks walking down the street with their eyes glued to their screens thanks to this popular new mobile app.

 Pokémon GO is a game for your smartphone or tablet based on the famous Pokémon series by Nintendo.
 It combines the excitement of finding “pocket monsters” with an augmented reality twist!

 Players are encouraged to explore their own cities and parks, using GPS to find locations with useful items and ultimately, catch Pokémon in their own backyards.

 Less than a month after launching, Pokémon GO already has more active users than Tinder, and is about to beat Twitter.
 We bet you know at least one or two people who are obsessed with the game.

 Pokémon GO seems like an obvious opportunity for businesses and retailers, but is it possible for your charity or nonprofit organization to also leverage this trend?
 You bet!

 Here are five ways Pokémon GO can benefit your good cause…can you catch them all? *Pikachu wink*